 The other downside of the bag, which is understandable due to its construction, is that at 9.5 pounds, it’s quite heavy.

-Things to Consider When Choosing the Best Backpack for Business Travel
+What to Consider When Buying a Backpack for Business Travel

 Now that you know what some of the best backpacks for business travel are, let’s take a look at what the factors that you should consider when choosing one to suit you the best should be.